RomeCore/RCParsing/docs/tutorials.md

     .Token("seq")
     .ToSequence();
 ```

-You can apply passage function to sequence token to pass intermediate value up:
+You can apply passage function to sequence token to pass intermediate value up or create new value:

 ```csharp
 builder.CreateToken("string")
     .Literal('"')